brunonova/nautilus-admin/README.md

 ## WARNING!

-Running a File Manager, a Text Editor or an executable with Administrator privileges **is dangerous**!
+Running the File Manager, the Text Editor or an executable with Administrator privileges **is dangerous**!
 **You can easily destroy your system if you are not careful!**
 **Think twice** before doing so, especially when running untrusted executables